dncnmcdougall/ModelReducer/readme.md

 - Jasmine - for testing
 - Istanbul - for code coverage
 - eslint - for linting.
+- coveralls - for code coverage online report.
+This should not be necessary when building locally.

 Testing with coverage can be run with
 - npm test